Slalomfahrer/experimental/README.md

 If the resultset has no rows or more than one row, the check is reported as UNKNOWN.

-First all CRITICAL checks are made against the columns in the resultset, then all WARNING checks.
-If a check matches, the resulting status is set without evaluating any more checks (i.e. if one check is critical, the whole service goes CRITICAL).
+The checks are tested in the order CRITICAL, then WARNING.
+The first check to fail determines the end result, except if a later check produces an UNKNOWN result.
+If more than one check results in UNKNOWN, the last one is actually reported.

 TODO: What if column is missing?
 TODO: What if stmt has an error?